 - whether your club is a members club or a miners' welfare institute - you'll need to give us proof of your club's status

 - a detailed plan of the premises - you can find out more about this in our guidance for plans

-You can find out about restrictions on club gaming permits in our guide to applying for gambling act licences.
+You can find out about guidance on club gaming permits in our guidance on Gambling Act 2005.